ovcharovcoder/webkit-pro/README.md

 **Start of the project**: 11.05.2025;<br>
 **License** MIT License.

 **WebKit Pro** — This is a modern code template library that includes components for building web interfaces.
-It is built on Bootstrap 5 and Tailwind CSS, allowing you to quickly create responsive, modular, and efficient web pages with ready-made templates for the most common interface elements..
+It is built on Bootstrap 5 and Tailwind CSS, allowing you to quickly create responsive, modular, and efficient web pages with ready-made templates for the most common interface elements.

 ## Features